jintaoXue/isaac_factory/README.md

 # Create conda environment isaaclab
 ./isaaclab.sh --conda isaaclab

-# Activate the environment
+# Activate the environment, for 4.5.0 the python version is 3.10
 conda activate isaaclab

 # Install all Isaac Lab extensions
-isaaclab -i
 ```

 ### 3. Install This Repository (isaac_factory)